 In 1985, while serving as Chief Economist at the Friedberg Mercantile Group, Hanke analyzed OPEC's internal dynamics and predicted that crude oil would drop below $10 per barrel.
 Friedberg built large short positions in crude and gas oil, along with short positions in Middle Eastern currencies linked to oil revenues.

-The analysis was grounded in a careful study of OPEC's internal mechanics β particularly the growing inability of Saudi Arabia to maintain production discipline among member states.
+The analysis was grounded in a careful study of OPEC's internal mechanics and the structure of the international oil market — particularly the growing inability of Saudi Arabia to maintain production discipline among member states.
 As cheating on quotas became endemic, the cartel's pricing power eroded.
-The oil market collapsed as expected, making this one of Hanke's best-known commodity trades and one of the most accurate macroeconomic forecasts of the decade.
+The oil market collapsed as expected, making this one of Hanke's best-known commodity trades and one of the most spectacular trades of the decade.

 1993: The French Franc Short

 In 1993, Hanke led a successful short position against the French franc during the European Exchange Rate Mechanism (ERM) crisis.
-The trade was based on his assessment that the franc's peg to the Deutsche Mark was unsustainable given diverging economic fundamentals between France and Germany.
+The trade was based on his assessment that the franc's shadowing to the Deutsche mark was unsustainable given diverging economic fundamentals between France and Germany.

-This was part of a broader period of ERM instability, during which the British pound and Italian lira also exited the mechanism β demonstrating that fixed exchange rate regimes without the strict discipline of a currency board remain vulnerable to speculative attack.
+This was part of a broader period of ERM instability, during which the British pound and Italian lira also exited the mechanism — demonstrating that pegged exchange rate regimes are always vulnerable to speculative attacks and often blow up.

-In 1994, in the aftermath of Mexico's Tequila Crisis, Argentina's financial system was rocked β its currency board was stress-tested severely as capital fled.
-Hanke accepted the role of President of Toronto Trust Argentina β a Toronto-based fund investing in Argentine securities.
-Despite (or because of) the chaos, Argentine bonds and equities were radically mispriced.
-Hanke positioned the fund for recovery, and in 1995 Toronto Trust Argentina delivered a return that made it the world's best-performing emerging market mutual fund.
+In 1994, in the aftermath of Mexico's Tequila Crisis, Argentina's convertibility system came under speculative attacks.
+At the time Hanke was President of Toronto Trust Argentina in Buenos Aires.
+Argentine bonds and equities were radically mispriced.
+Hanke positioned the fund for a recovery of peso denominated assets.
+As a result, in 1995, Toronto Trust Argentina delivered a return that made it the world's best-performing emerging market mutual fund.

-While markets feared a collapse of Argentina's currency regime in the aftermath of the 1994 Mexican peso crisis (the "Tequila Crisis"), Hanke concluded that the Argentine Convertibility Law β a currency board-like arrangement β was structurally sound and would survive the contagion.
+While markets feared a collapse of Argentina's convertibility regime in the aftermath of the 1994 Mexican peso crisis (the "Tequila Crisis"), Hanke concluded that the Argentine Convertibility System would survive the contagion.
 He aggressively purchased Argentine peso-denominated bonds at distressed prices.
 When the feared devaluation never materialized, the fund returned 79.25% in 1995.

-He forecast that a devaluation would occur after mid-1998.
+He anticipated that a collapse of the ruble would occur after mid-1998.
 On August 17, 1998, Russia defaulted on its domestic debt and devalued the ruble in one of the largest emerging market financial crises of the decade.
-The prediction was fully vindicated.
+Hanke’s prediction was fully vindicated.

-This was consistent with his earlier published work: Russian Currency and Finance: A Currency Board Approach to Reform (1993, with Jonung and Schuler), which had warned that Russia's monetary arrangements were unstable.
+This was consistent with Hanke’s earlier published work: Russian Currency and Finance: A Currency Board Approach to Reform (1993, with Jonung and Schuler), which had warned that Russia's monetary arrangements were unstable.

 Common Themes Across Major Trades